MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-support-authenticator-passkey.md

 ## Next steps

 For more information about passkeys in Authenticator, see [Microsoft Authenticator authentication method](concept-authentication-authenticator-app.md).
-To enable passkeys in Authenticator as a way for users to sign in, see []
+To enable passkeys in Authenticator as a way for users to sign in, see [Enable passkeys in Microsoft Authenticator](how-to-enable-authenticator-passkey.md).